5 Ways to Keep your Baby Cool during Hot Summer Nights

 Living in Los Angeles (shout out to the 818!), our houses get HOT during the summer.

 Even with the A/C on, it isn't uncommon for Remy's room to be 80*F when she goes down for bed.
 For a younger baby - that would be a scary SIDS risk of overheating.
-For Remy at two years old, it means it takes her longer to get comfortable and fall asleep - and more night wakings from being too hot (which, in turn, means less sleep for me.)
+For toddlers like mine, it means it takes them longer to get comfortable and fall asleep - and more night wakings from being too hot (which, in turn, means less sleep for me.)

 Here's how we battle those hot nights to get better sleep: